ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/motorboating/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3a" requirement="Explain inboard, outboard, and inboard/outboard motors, and the uses and advantages of each.
-Discuss the special features of a bass boat and a ski boat."}}
+{{#wb-req item="3a" requirement="Explain inboard, outboard, and inboard/outboard motors, and the uses and advantages of each."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}